servo/project/governance/README.md

 ### Nomination

 A **Maintainer** requests the addition of a new **Contributor** in the private *Maintainers* channel in Zulip, listing the number of nontrival contributions by that person.
 A person may also request that a **Maintainer** nominates them and vouch for them.
 If no objections are raised within one week, the person is added to the **Contributors** team.
-Additionally, if four other maintainers express support before the week has elapsed then there is no need to wait out the remaining time.
+Additionally, if four other maintainers express support after at least two days have elapsed then there is no need to wait out the remaining time.

 ### Removal